serhan-yilmaz/IPV_pregnant_women/README.md

 ### Supplementary Data 6 - Terms that are synergistic for all cohort pairs of interest

-[Supplementary Data 6](supplementary_data_6.xlsx) contains the results of the synergy analysis for all cohort pairs of interest: IPV-Preg, IPV-CKD, IPV-MC, IPV-Endo, IPV-IUD, Preg-CKD, Preg-MC, Preg-Endo, Preg-IUD.
+[Supplementary Data 6](supplementary_data_6.xlsx) contains the results of the synergy analysis separately for all cohort pairs of interest: IPV-Preg, IPV-CKD, IPV-MC, IPV-Endo, IPV-IUD, Preg-CKD, Preg-MC, Preg-Endo, Preg-IUD.
 The terms identified here for cohort pair X-Y are more frequent in X&Y cohort compared to their individual frequencies in X and Y cohorts.
 Thus, the terms identified here exhibit increased frequency specifically when both X and Y conditions are present together.